microsoft/TypeScript-Node-Starter/README.md

 5. Paste in the code that is on your clipboard.
 6. Go back to VS Code, you should now be signed in.
 You can confirm that everything worked by seeing your Azure subscription listed in the Azure App Service section of the explorer window.
-Additionally you should see the email associated with your account listed in the status bar at the bottom of VS Code.
+Additionally, you should see the email associated with your account listed in the status bar at the bottom of VS Code.

 ### Build the app
 Building the app locally is required to generate a zip to deploy because the App Service won't execute build tasks.